-Gunnar Garfors is a Norwegian traveller who is one of the most travelled people in the world and the only person who is known for (at the time of this article) having visited every country in the world twice.
+Gunnar Garfors is a Norwegian traveller who is one of the most travelled people in the world and one of the few people who is known for having visited every country in the world twice.

 What are three of your favourite countries and why?